Malick-Taky/alx-system_engineering-devops/0x00-shell_basics/README.md

 12- The script 12-file_type in the file prints the type of the file named iamafile.

 13- The script 13-symbolic_linc in the file creates a symbolic link to/bin/ls, named __ls__.

+14- The script 14-copy_html in the file copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.